-In this episode of The Opt In Experience, I talk about what an opt in is, what it can do for your business and my experience with creating them.
+In this episode of Opt in Profit, I talk about what an opt in is, what it can do for your business and my experience with creating them.

 Let’s go over the basics of opt in marketing starting with what is an opt in and why you need one for your blog or business.

 An opt in is essentially free content that gives value to your blog posts, funnels visitors to your services and courses.
 Sometimes they’re called a lead or subscriber magnet, but I just call them opt-ins because ultimately, you are giving immense value to your subscribers in exchange for having them hop onto your email list.

 An opt in is a form of marketing, which is a part of content marketing.
 Opt in marketing should be a big part of your plan on how to grow your blog and business because it’s really effective and it can help you plan out the new content you create.
 It’s also a tool you use to help attract your ideal customer, client, reader or subscribers.
 It can not only help you reach your audience but can also help them solve the problems they’re having, which is really fulfilling.

 One thing to think about when creating your opt in is, are you creating something with a big impact, something that will help improve your reader’s life.
 I see an opt in as more than a marketing tool, I see it as a way to make a difference in someone’s life.

 An opt in is a free download/tool/etc. that you give in exchange for someone’s email address.
 It could be anything from a PDF, email course, exclusive blog/podcast episode, worksheet to go with that blog post, or free stock photos, basically it’s anything that is delivered digitally.

 It’s the first “yes” in your friendship with your reader.
 It’s like asking a new friend to have a coffee chat (like the Social Glue Method created by Reina of Reina and Co.), the first time they say “yes” to that is like when they subscribe to your mailing list and receive your opt in.